silverstripe/silverstripe-testsession/README.md

 Usually the session is started on a fresh database with only default records loaded.
 Further data can be loaded from YAML fixtures or database dumps.

+The session is persisted in a file which is generated upon starting the session.
+As long as this file exists, the test session is considered in progress, both in web browsers and command-line execution.
+By default, the file is stored in the webroot under `TESTS_RUNNING.js`.

 The module also serves as an initializer for the [SilverStripe Behat Extension](https://github.com/silverstripe-labs/silverstripe-behat-extension/).
 It is required for Behat because the Behat CLI test runner needs to persist